automl/CARL/docs/source/environments/environment_families/classic_control.rst

     :align: left
     :alt: CartPole Environment

+CartPole, similarly to Pendulum, asks the agent to balance a pole upright, though this time the agent doesn't directly apply force to the pole but moves a cart on which the pole ist placed either to the left or the right.

 .. image:: ../data/context_generalization_plots/plot_ecdf_CARLCartPoleEnv.png
     :width: 50%
     :align: right
     :alt: Influence of context settings on an agent trained on the default environment.

-:raw-html:`<br />`
-CartPole, similarly to Pendulum, asks the agent to balance a pole upright, though this time the agent doesn't directly apply force to the pole but moves a cart on which the pole ist placed either to the left or the right.
+    Influence of context settings on an agent trained on the default environment.

 .. csv-table:: Defaults and Bounds
    :file: ../data/context_definitions/CARLCartPoleEnv.csv